aandresalvarez/athena_client/README.md

 3. **Specify target vocabularies** - Focus on relevant coding systems
 4. **Explore relationships** - Useful for finding broader/narrower concepts
 5. **Use synonyms** - Helps with alternative terminology
-6. **Monitor exploration depth** - Balance thoroughness with performance
+6. **Monitor and adjust timeout settings** - Especially for complex or large queries

 ### Performance Considerations